EY Luxembourg Sustainability Report

 Independence practices.
 EY's independence practices are designed to enable EY in Luxembourg and our people to comply with the independence standards applicable to specific engagements.

 Creating high-performing teams.
 EY is building a better working world for its people by recruiting, managing and retaining top talent and developing the highest-performing teams and outstanding leaders.
 In addition, EY teams have a legacy of over 20 years in providing sustainability, and environment, social and governance (ESG) services.
-This enables us to help protect and create value for all stakeholders and build a better working world.
+This enables us to help protect and create value for all stakeholders and shape the future with confidence.
 We call this value-led sustainability and it’s everybody’s business.

 3